-CBSE Class 12 English Chapter 4 The Rattrap Summary, Explanation with Video, Question Answers from Flamingo Book
+CBSE Class 12 English Lesson 4 The Rattrap Summary, Line by Line Explanation along with Difficult Word Meanings from Flamingo Book

-The Rattrap – CBSE Class 12 English Reader Lesson 4 The Rattrap Summary and Detailed explanation of the lesson along with meanings of difficult words.
-Also, the explanation is followed by a Summary of the lesson.
-All the exercises and The Rattrap Question Answers are given at the back of the lesson have been covered.
+The Rattrap – Here is the Class 12 English Flamingo Book Lesson 4 The Rattrap Summary and Detailed explanation of the Lesson along with meanings of difficult words.

 Class 12 English Chapter 4 – The Rattrap